Root pruning for transplanting

 Each large tree is unique and requires a detailed plan to transplant or move it.
 For example, to plant a maple you should know that the best time is in autumn.
 It is important to know the specifics of the trees you want to plant so that transplanting is not a problem and the tree can continue to live.
 With planning, it is possible to find the best solutions for transplanting large trees that are safe.
 Tools and processes have been developed to enable our entire team of experienced forestry workers to design and implement large tree transplant solutions throughout Laval.

-Only our tree moving technicians are trained on the exclusive processes to be carried out and on the use of specific machines that guarantee the transplantation.
+tree moving technicians are trained on the exclusive processes to be carried out and on the use of specific machines that guarantee the transplantation.
 Transplanting tall trees often requires moving the tree over a period of time.
 A tree relocation program allows you to better meet the needs of the species and ensure the success of your landscaping project.

 The most suitable periods for planting and transplanting